 - 4 tablespoons chipotle peppers in adobo sauce , divided and chopped

 - Olive oil drizzle , optional

-- In a food processor, combine 1 tablespoon chipotle peppers with chickpeas, extra virgin olive oil, reserved chickpea liquid, tahini, fine sea salt and pepper.
+- In a food processor, combine 1 tablespoon chipotle peppers with chickpeas and a small amount of olive oil.
+Blend until smooth.

 - Top with additional chopped chipotle peppers, toasted pine nuts and additional extra virgin olive oil (if desired).